3rd Seyed of the Coin

 Fatima-Ayan Malika Hirsi is the founder of Dark Moon Poetry & Arts, a monthly series spotlighting the creative feminine and non-binary energies of North Texas.
 She can often be found on sidewalks using her typewriter to birth poems for strangers.
-She has been published in Entropy, Anthropology Now!, Bearing the Mask, and elsewhere.
+She has been published in Entropy, The Boiler, Anthropology Now!, Bearing the Mask, and elsewhere.
 Her work has been featured by WFAA, KERA, the Dallas Morning News, and others.
 Her chapbook, Moon Woman, is forthcoming from Thoughtcrime Press.

 Francine Thirteen landed from Venus in Dallas, TX, where she began her earthly life.
 She is a proud Libra.
 Thirteen has been creating and singing since she can remember.
 She is heavily influenced by nature and by the magic of archetypes.
 Incorporating choreography, theater, and unique projections into her shows, Thirteen seeks to create transformative live performances.
 Her forthcoming debut album has been innovated in a style that she has coined ‘Ritual Pop’.
 Her work has been profiled by NPR, Vice, D Magazine, and elsewhere.